 There are also several gaps in the bikeway and walkway infrastructure on the corridor.
 Figure 10 (previous page) identifies the existing and proposed bikeways.
 There are currently about three miles of bikeway gaps along the Parkway where there are no plans for the Bay Trail and no bicycle facilities exist.
-Though there are no active fronting land uses consistently across miles of new bikeways are needed.
+Though there are no active fronting land uses consistently across of intersections along the Parkway are missing pedestrian countdown signals.

-of intersections along the Parkway are missing pedestrian countdown signals. the corridor, there are 2.6 miles of sidewalk gaps on the west side of the corridor and 3.4 miles on the east side.
+the corridor, there are 2.6 miles of sidewalk gaps on the west side of the corridor and 3.4 miles on the east side.